 Ctenucha rubroscapus is a brilliantly colored black, blue, and orange day-flying moth from west of the Cascade Mountains.
-It is medium size (FW length 19 - 20 mm).
-The fore and hindwings are similar black with a segment of white fringe at the wing apices.
+It is medium-sized (FW length 19 - 20 mm).
+The fore- and hindwings are similar, as they are black with a segment of white fringe at the wing apices.
 The head and tegulae are bright orange red, while the collar and central thorax are black.
 The abdomen is metallic blue.

 Cisseps fulvicollis is similar, but has narrower wings, an orange head and collar, black tegulae, and translucent whitish gray hindwing base.
 Ctenucha virginica which occurs in northern British Columbia has an orange head and has black and blue tegulae.

 Larva is black and densely covered with short tufts of white hairs.
 It is illustrated by Miller & Hammond (2003).